nirui/sshwifty/README.md

   // Web interface access password.
 Set to empty to allow public access "SharedKey": "WEB_ACCESS_PASSWORD",

+  // Remote dial timeout.
+This limits how long of time the backend can spend
+  // to connect to a remote host.
+The max timeout will be determined by
+  // server configuration (ReadTimeout).
+  // (In Second)
+  "DialTimeout": 10,

   // Socks5 proxy.
 When set, we will try to connect remote through the given
   // proxy
   "Socks5": "localhost:1080",